dornbirndevelops/nintendo-switch-controller-mcu/README.md

 this is the current list of commands:

 ```
-0 - empty state (no buttons pressed)
+0: empty state (no buttons pressed)
-A - A is pressed
+A: A is pressed
+B: B is pressed
+X: X is pressed
+Y: Y is pressed
+H: Home is pressed
++: + is pressed
-B - B is pressed
+-: - is pressed
+L: left trigger is pressed
+R: right trigger is pressed
 ```

 ## thanks